 Etsy Artist Profile: Brian Wachs of Elegant Woodworking

-I was lucky enough to get in touch with Brian Wachs, an Oregon-based woodworker who crafts the most beautiful pens.
-I asked him a few questions about his craft, career and love of pens.
+We were lucky enough to get in touch with Brian Wachs of Elegant Woodworking, an Oregon-based woodworker who crafts the most beautiful pens.
+We chatted with him and discussed his craft, career and love of pens.
 His insights on nature & writing pose as a refreshing break from our digitally drenched world.

 1) How did you get into woodworking?
 Are you self-taught or did you go to school for it?

 I have always appreciated the beauty of wood.
 I grew up in the forests along the Columbia River in a logging town in a family with three generations of Nuclear Scientists and was bound to incorporate those ideas into my life.
 Woodworking provided the ideal outlet for me to appreciate natural beauty, engineering and design, application of natural resources management, and education.